aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{% /alert %}}

-## Keep Tables and Rows from Breaking Across Pages {#keep-tables-and-rows-from-breaking-across-pages}
+## Keep Tables and Rows from Breaking Between Pages {#keep-tables-and-rows-from-breaking-across-pages}

 There are times where the contents of a table should not be split across a page.
 For instance, when there is a title above a table, the title and the table should always be kept together on the same page to preserve proper appearance.